-This dataset contains our analysis of the global atmospheric state of Mars over the specified time period through a synthesis of the Mars Global Circulation Model (GCM) used at the Open University and observational data taken by the Mars Climate Sounder (MCS) instrument in orbit around Mars.
+This dataset contains our analysis of the global atmospheric state of Mars over the specified time period through a synthesis of the Mars Global Circulation Model (GCM) used at the Open University and observational data taken by the Mars Climate Sounder (MCS), Nadir and Occultation for Mars Discovery (NOMAD) and Atmospheric Chemistry Suite (ACS) instruments in orbit around Mars.
 This product is useful as a reference global Martian atmosphere that has been constrained by observations, and for several different studies related to the Martian atmospheric structure.